 Hazardous Materials Team

-The mission of the Hazardous Materials (Haz Mat) Team is to protect the public by safely mitigating hazardous materials releases and environmental emergencies.
-The goals of the program are to coordinate with state and local authorities to prepare for, prevent, respond to, mitigate and determine the responsible party for a wide variety of hazardous materials releases.
+- Coordinate with state and local authorities to prepare for, prevent, respond to, mitigate and determine the responsible party for a variety of hazardous materials releases.

 Haz Mat 10

-The Stockton Fire Hazardous Materials Team is committed to improving their ability to serve the citizens of Stockton.
-If you would like know more about the Stockton Fire Department Hazardous Materials Team, please contact Stockton Fire Department Administration.
+If you would like know more about the Hazardous Materials Team, please contact Stockton Fire Department Administration.